 You would have to go up to 800 watts of solar to ensure you are getting the 8 amps per hour you need in the rain.
 800 watts = 8 amps of charge in the rain)

->

-> Yes some manufacture’s say their panels work in all weather.
+Yes, some manufacturers say their panels work in all weather.
 And some do.
 Some will give you more than 1 amp.
 Maybe even 2.
-But you will be hard pressed to find one that can reach that magic 8 number.
+But you will be hard-pressed to find one that can reach that magic 8 number.
 And even if you did, it’s back to cooking the battery when it’s sunny.

->

-> You could disconnect most of the solar for the sunny times and reconnect for the rain, and if that’s what you have to do, that’s what you have to do.
+You could disconnect most of the solar for the sunny times and reconnect for the rain, and if that’s what you have to do, that’s what you have to do.

 So what can you power per day with your 80AH battery and your 160-watt solar panel in the sun?

 A laptop through an inverter will use it all in 5 hours

 A strip of LED lights will use it all in 24 hours

 A microwave will use it all in 25 minutes